 REITs are included and removed from the groups TT and ST in the relevant month of listing, delisting, suspension, and changes to management structure.
 There are six groups in this study.
-ALLHD and ALLLD comprise all REITs and consider the impact of borrowing regardless of management structure.
-TTHD and TTLD represent externally managed REITs while STHD and STLD comprised internally managed REITs and these four groups consider the joint impact of management structure and level of borrowing.
+ALLHD and ALLLD comprise of all REITs and consider the impact of borrowing regardless of management structure.
+TTHD and TTLD represent externally managed REITs while STHD and STLD comprise of internally managed ones, and these four groups consider the joint impact of management structure and level of borrowing.